Lana Del Rey: 2005–2010: Career beginnings and early recordings

 In spring 2005, while still in college, Del Rey registered a seven-track extended play with the United States Copyright Office; the application title was Rock Me Stable with another title, Young Like Me, also listed.
 A second extended play, From the End, was also recorded under Del Rey's stage name at the time, May Jailer.
-Between 2005 and 2006, she recorded an acoustic album, Sirens, under the May Jailer project, which leaked on the internet in mid-2012.
+Between 2005 and 2006 she recorded an acoustic album, Sirens, under the May Jailer project, which leaked on the internet in mid-2012.

 I wanted to be part of a high-class scene of musicians.
 It was half-inspired because I didn't have many friends, and I was hoping that I would meet people and fall in love and start a community around me, the way they used to do in the '60s.

 — —Del Rey explaining why she went into the music industry.

-At her first public performance in 2006 for the Williamsburg Live Songwriting Competition, Del Rey met Van Wilson, an A&R representative for 5 Points Records, an independent label owned by David Nichtern.
+At her first public performance in 2006 in the Williamsburg Live Songwriting Competition, Del Rey met Van Wilson, an A&R representative for 5 Points Records, an independent label owned by David Nichtern.
 In 2007, while a senior at Fordham, she submitted a demo tape of acoustic tracks, No Kung Fu, to 5 Points, which offered her a recording contract for $10,000.
-She used the money to relocate to Manhattan Mobile Home Park, a trailer park in North Bergen, New Jersey, and began working with producer David Kahne.
+She used the money to move to Manhattan Mobile Home Park, a trailer park in North Bergen, New Jersey and began working with producer David Kahne.
 Nichtern recalled: "Our plan was to get it all organized and have a record to go and she'd be touring right after she graduated from college.
 Like a lot of artists, she morphed.
 When she first came to us, she was playing plunky little acoustic guitar, [had] sort of straight blonde hair, very cute young woman.
 A little bit dark, but very intelligent.
 We heard that.
 But she very quickly kept evolving."